Constructive Decision Theory: The Axioms

 \subsection{Preferences}

-We assume that the DM has a weak preference relation $\succeq$ on a subset $C$ of the sets $\A$ (resp., $\A^+$) of non-randomized (resp., randomized) acts.
-This weak preference relation has the usual interpretation of `at least as good as'.
+We assume that the DM has a preference relation $\succeq$ on a subset $C$ of the set $\A$ (resp., $\A^+$) of non-randomized (resp., randomized) acts.\footnote{We do not assume that this relation is necessarily complete or transitive; it is just a binary relation on $C\times C$.} This preference relation has the usual interpretation of `at least as good as'.
 We take $a \succ b$ to be an abbreviation for $a\succeq b$ and $b {\not{\succeq}} \, a$, even if $\succeq$ is not complete.
 We prove various representation theorems that depend upon the language, and upon whether outcomes are taken to be given or not.
 The engines of our analysis are various cancellation axioms, which are the subject of the next section.
-At some points in our analysis we consider complete preferences : \begin{axiom} The preference relation $\succeq$ is complete. \end{axiom} The completeness axiom has often been defended by the claim that `people, in the end, make choices.'
-Nonetheless, from the outset of modern decision theory, completeness has been regarded as a problem. \citeasnoun[Section 2.6]{Savage} discusses the difficulties involved in distinguishing between indifference and incompleteness.
+At some points in our analysis we consider complete preferences: \begin{axiom} The preference relation $\succeq$ is complete. \end{axiom} The completeness axiom has often been defended by the claim that `people, in the end, make choices'.
+Nonetheless, from the outset of modern decision theory, completeness has been regarded as a problem. \citet[Section 2.6]{Savage} discusses the difficulties involved in distinguishing between indifference and incompleteness.
 He concludes by choosing to work with the relationship he describes with the symbol $\leqq\kern-1pt\raisebox{2pt}{$\mathbf{\cdot}$}$, later abbreviated as $\leq$, which he interprets as `is not preferred to'.
 The justification of completeness for the `is not preferred to' relationship is anti-symmetry of strict preference.
-Savage, \citeasnoun{Aumann62}, \citeasnoun{Bewley} and \citeasnoun{mandler} argue against completeness as a requirement of rationality. \citeasnoun{eliazok} have argued that rational choice theory with incomplete preferences is consistent with preference reversals.
+Savage, \citet{Au62}, \citet{Bewley} and \citet{mandler} argue against completeness as a requirement of rationality. \citet{eliazok} have argued that rational choice theory with incomplete preferences is consistent with preference reversals.
 In our view, incompleteness is an important expression of ambiguity in its plain meaning (rather than as a synonym for a non-additive representation of likelihood).
 There are many reasons why a comparison between two objects of choice may fail to be resolved: obscurity or indistinctness of their properties, lack of time for or excessive cost of computation, the incomplete enumeration of a choice set, and so forth.
 We recognize indecisiveness in ourselves and others, so it would seem strange not to allow for it in any theory of preferences that purports to describe tastes (as opposed to a theory which purports to characterize consistent choice).